 Your provider may have already told you to take care of your feet, eyes, and heart to prevent health problems from diabetes.
 Have you thought about your teeth and gums?
 Good dental care is very important for people with diabetes.
-Diabetes may weaken your mouth's germ-fighting powers leaving people with diabetes are at a higher risk for developing serious gum disease.
-High blood sugar levels also causes gum disease to get worse.
+People with diabetes are at a higher risk for developing serious gum disease.